MohamedASHRIF/Nexora-Binary_Bytes/README.md

 ## Project Overview

-Nexora Campus Copilot is an intelligent AI-powered campus assistant designed to enhance the university experience for students, staff, and administrators.
+Nexora Campus Copilot is a smart campus assistant designed to enhance the university experience for students, staff, and administrators.
 The application provides real-time information about class schedules, bus timings, campus events, cafeteria menus, and interactive campus navigation.
 Built with modern web technologies, it offers a seamless, multilingual interface with voice interaction capabilities and personalized user experiences.

 ## Features

 ### Core Features

-- **Intelligent Chat Interface**: AI-powered chatbot with natural language processing for campus-related queries
+- **Intelligent Chat Interface**: Rule-based chatbot with pattern matching for campus-related queries
 - **Real-time Class Schedules**: Dynamic class schedule management with instructor and location details
 - **Bus Route Management**: Live bus timing updates and route information for campus transportation
 - **Event Management**: Comprehensive event tracking and management system for campus activities